ybarnatan/multiple-lin-reg/Multiple-linear-regression.md

 We want to understand the factors affecting the pricing of cars in the American market, since those may be very different from other markets.
 The dataset has several variables, but the company wants to know how well specific variables describe the price of a car.
+These are:

+- Fuel type the engine uses
+- Power of the engine
+- Consumption in city roads and highways
+- Maximum frequency at which the engine operates

 # Exploratory analysis